andrewfowlie/website/content/home/about.md

   course = "MPhys in Physics"
   institution = "Durham University" year = 2009

 # Overlay a color or image (optional).
 #   Deactivate an option by commenting out the line, prefixing it with `#`.
 [header]
   overlay_color = "#666"  # An HTML color value.
   overlay_img = "6727193557_2f591a9113_o.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.5  # Darken the image.
 Value in range 0-1.

 +++

 # Hi!

-I am Andrew Fowlie, a post-doctoral researcher in high-energy physics at Monash University.
-In Autumn 2018, I will join the junior faculty at Nanjing Normal University!
+I am Andrew Fowlie, a junior faculty member at Nanjing Normal University.
 My research interests include beyond the standard model phenomenology, LHC physics, dark matter and Bayesian statistics.